trevor050/content-guard/README.md

 ## 🚀 Quick Start

-### InstallationOk
+### Installation

 ```bash
 npm install content-guard
 ```

-**Note**: This is version 0.1.0 - a development release.
+**Note**: This is version 0.1.1 - a development release.
 For production use, please wait for v1.0.0 stable.

 ### Basic Usage